 It was Philippine pizza, and only Shakey's at that.
 They don't even understand what cheese is over there.
 The month before, I would have turned my nose up at it.
 But that day, it was the best pizza in the world.
 I learned a world full of lessons about God's provision in that day and on that trip.
 On that trip, God and I conspired to move our provision from #3 (the community as provision) above to #5 (supernatural provision).

 (That weekend, I discretely told God that I thought I'd learned the lesson, and I released Him to provide for us any way He wanted: with money or without.
 True to form, by noon, three people had handed us cash gifts.)

 I’m guessing I’ll come back to visit these principles at another time.
 For now, I’m going to close with two observations: First, the earlier means of provision require less faith; the latter means require substantially greater faith.
-And second, I believe, from the example of Jacob & Laban if naught else, that we have some say in the means by which God provides for us, just as Sue & I did in the Philippines.
+And second, I believe, from the example of Jacob & Laban if naught else, that we have some say in the means by which God provides for us, just as my bride & I did in the Philippines.

 So.
 How do you want your provision?